 Although English and French are widely spoken in Ghent, Dutch is the main language used in this city and the region of Flanders.
 If you’re only planning on staying in Ghent for a few months then just picking up some everyday phrases might be all you need.
-There are however special courses for Erasmus students who are only staying one semester.
-If you plan to stay longer and want to work here, it might be a good idea to take Dutch lessons.
+There are however special courses for Erasmus students to learn Dutch in Ghent if they’re only staying one semester.
+If you plan to stay longer and want to work here, it might be a good idea to take lessons to learn Dutch in Ghent.
 This overview aims to provide information about the 4 main options and the process of joining a course.

-- Daytime and evening courses – evenings generally two lessons a week (Mon/Weds or Tues/Thurs) from 7pm-9.30pm.
+- Daytime and evening courses – evenings generally two lessons a week.
 They also offer intensive courses which last one full month and include 3 hours of teaching time every day.

 - The middle price option – courses cost around €400.
 This can be paid in part or full by your company if you are working here.
 If you’re unemployed or have low income, you might be eligible for financial support from the city which you can apply for via In-Gent.

 - Good for anyone with an academic background and people working in an office job or studying/doing a PHD in the city.